topcoder1804/Learning_Buddy_AgentOps/README.md

-# Learning Buddy
+# EduBuddy

-Welcome to **Learning Buddy**, an AI-powered learning assistant designed to make education accessible, personalized, and effective — especially for students in underserved and rural areas of India.
+Welcome to **EduBuddy**, an AI-powered learning assistant designed to make education accessible, personalized, and effective — especially for students in underserved and rural areas of India.

 EduBuddy addresses the lack of personalized support in large-scale, low-cost online learning models by delivering 24/7 guidance, real-time feedback, adaptive content, and intelligent progress tracking.